sciwp/docs/docs/route-manager.md

 ---
-id: sciwp-route-manager
+id: framework-route-manager
-title: Route Manager
+title: Routes
-sidebar_label: Route Manager
+sidebar_label: Routes
 ---

 With Sciwp you can define routes in the same way you would define them with any other framework.
 The routes usually match a file, a function or a controller's class method, which is in charge of parsing the incoming data and provide a response.

-Routes can can answer to one or many REST methods.
-You can aslo create an API with different endpoints or just return a standard HTTP response, both synchronous or asynchronous.
+Routes can answer to one or many REST methods, returning just a standard HTTP response, wether synchronous or asynchronous.

 The **_Sci\Route_** class stores all data needed for a route definition, including the route expression, the parameters and matching action that will be executed with the defined parameters when the browser route matches the specified route.